M-Media-Group/Cartes.io-Docs/developers/api/index.md

 ```

 ##### category_ids
 Get the public maps that contain the listed category ids.
+Note that each additional category ID will widen the search (its treated as a logical OR).

 ```http
 GET /api/maps?category_ids[]=1
 ```